Is Shakti Actor Vivian Dsena Dating His Co-actress Amrita Prakash?

 - Latest TRP Ratings: ZEE TV drops To Sixth Place; The Kapil Sharma Show Is Back In Second Place!

-Shakti - Astitva Ke Ehsaas Ki actor, Vivian Dsena's personal life has been hitting headlines!
+Shakti - Astitva Ke Ehsaas Ki actor, Vivian Dsena's personal life has been hitting the headlines!
 The actor had announced his separation from his wife Vahbiz Dorabjee.
 There were also rumours that the actor was dating his co-actress Garima Jain.
-Now, Vivian and his other co-actress, Amrita Prakash's friendship on the sets has sparked off rumours about them being more than just co-stars!
+Now, Vivian and another co-actress, Amrita Prakash's friendship on the sets has sparked off rumours about them being more than just co-stars!
 Both are good friends on and off-screen!
 A source was quoted by HT as saying, "They hit it off from the first day of shoot."

 The source further added, "Vivian usually keeps to himself but he has been very friendly with Amrita.
 Everyone on the set is aware of their special friendship."